eljojo/faircamp-fork/BUILD.md

 ## macOS

-Install the xcode command line tools (this requirement is not 100% confirmed, if you manage to build without it please report it, same if you can confirm it's not working without this step):
+First install the xcode command line tools (this requirement is not 100% confirmed, if you manage to build without it please report it, same if you can confirm it's not working without this step):

 ```bash
 xcode-select --install